History of ZRP

 There was construction of pillars of mutuality between the police and the public.
 There was social interaction between the police and public.
 Consequently, the community participated actively in the policing of their respective areas.
 The police transformed the negative attitudes and misconceptions that hindered and distorted lines of communication.
 In this thrust, the police became the community and the community became the police as envisaged by German (1960) who consider the police and the public as an organic unit and work as partners to fight crime.
 The programme went a long way to repair the fractured relations between the police and the public (Focus 2000).

 In conjunction with the introduction of the community relations scheme which saw the birth of the Neighbourhood Watch Committees, Junior call programmes and vigilantes, the police developed new initiatives to accommodate the aspirations of the community in areas of service delivery, human rights, new policing philosophies.
 In the process, a culture of planning was incepted and has taken root.
-This new dispensation ushered by the then Commissioner of Police and now Commissioner General of Police, Cde Augustine Chihuri, saw the introduction of the Strategic Plans, Tactical Plans, Service Plans and the Service Charter.
+This new dispensation ushered by the then Commissioner General of Police, Cde Augustine Chihuri, saw the introduction of the Strategic Plans, Tactical Plans, Service Plans and the Service Charter.

 The police developed new standards; as well as systems and procedures tailored to accommodate the entire human resource base in the organisation and develop levels of decision making at Provincial, District and Station levels and a process of democratisation of the organisation.
 The transformation saw the creation of new departments in the police like the Information Systems and Information Technology.
 The strategic links with other organisations enabled the police to fulfill its constitutional obligations.
 The police formalised its links with the International Police and the Regional Interpol branch, which is housed in Zimbabwe.
-Such credit goes to the Commissioner General of Police, Cde Augustine Chihuri through the launch in 1995 of the inaugural Strategic Plan; Focus 2000.
+Such credit goes to the then Commissioner General of Police, Cde Augustine Chihuri through the launch in 1995 of the inaugural Strategic Plan; Focus 2000.